mightymaxworks/pickleplus/FINAL-ES-DEPLOYMENT-GUIDE.md

 This will:
 - Create a deployment directory structure
 - Set up a minimal client for testing API endpoints
-- Copy the ES module compatible server and package.json
+- Copy the ES module compatible server to multiple entry points (index.js, es-deployment.js, server.js)
+- Create a Procfile with proper start command
+- Create a .env file with PORT=80 configuration
 - Install all required dependencies

 ### 2. Configure Replit Deployment